-Securing rewards was identified as exemplifying key purposes towards which individuals were driven in their work and their remaking of their work practices in responding to changes in work requirements.
+Rewards have a dual form; both those central to individuals' goals and those that workplaces are directed to achieving.
+Securing rewards was identified as exemplifying key purposes towards which individuals were driven in their work and their remaking of their work practices.
 Yet, their actions reflected the duality of participating in work, learning and remaking practice.
 The workplaces afforded different kinds of rewards, in different ways and for different purposes.
 However, individuals also constructed rewards that were separate from (although not necessarily unaligned to) the requirements of the workplace, on the bases of their own needs and trajectories.
 Learning rewards are also afforded by the workplace setting.
 After major incidents, opportunities are provided to build context and a sense of personal purpose and performance in team response through debrief and or return to site - Its nice to go back in and check how accurate your brain picture was so next time you'll know what something is by the ways it feels - it fills in the blanks - gives you an understanding to fall back on when you next have very restricted visibility.
 Without this process I go away from the incident with a feeling that something is missing, I didn't get the whole picture.
-Learning rewards for Hugh are when prior learning serves to solve an immediate work place problem.
+Learning rewards for Hugh are when prior learning serves to solve an immediate workplace problem.
 Yet another type of reward is afforded when the culture of care and safety extends to protection of crew by each other from the potential threat of other fire fighters with a reputation for laxity.
 Being warned is a reward of acceptance, inclusion.

 There are other kinds of rewards provided by this workplace that permit continuity of employment, long non-work periods between shifts and opportunities to progress through the organisation.
-Moreover, as the physical work required in fire-fighting and emergency service work is less easier to do later in working life, there are opportunities and positions available that permit fire fighters to retain their identity as fire fighters.
-Again, the exercise of both rewards afforded by the workplace and those that are central to individuals' identity as a worker (e.g. fire fighter) are exercised in a way that is interdependent.
-The prospect for both is entwined an interwoven with the other.
+Moreover, as the physical work required in fire-fighting and emergency service work is less easier to do later in working life, there are opportunities and positions available that permit fire fighters to retain their identity as fire fighters, yet to work in roles that are commensurate with their physical capacities.
+Again, both the rewards afforded by the workplace and those that are central to individuals' identity as a worker (e.g. fire fighter) are exercised in a way that is interdependent.
+The prospect for both is entwined and interwoven with the other.
+Yet, rewards reflects both personal and institutional goals and stand to assist understanding what directs both individuals' engagement and workplace affordances.
+In this way, rewards capture the goals for both workplace and personal trajectories, and permits a consideration of the degree by which there is consonance between these trajectories.
+Hence, they richly inform the relational interdependence between the personal and social.